-There are no official records or texts that talk about the exact origin of Ganesh Chaturthi festival.
-But it is estimated that the founder of Maratha Empire, Chhatrapati Shivaji Maharaj began celebrating it during 1630-1680 as Lord Ganesha was the Kuldevata or family God of the Peshwas.
+There are no official records or texts that talk about the exact origin of the Ganesh Chaturthi festival.
+Even though, there is an entire book named ‘Ganesh Atharvashirsha’ dedicated to Lord Ganesha.
+But it is estimated that the founder of the Maratha Empire, Chhatrapati Shivaji Maharaj began celebrating it during 1630-1680 as Lord Ganpati was the Kuldevata or family God of the Peshwas.
 After the fall of the Peshwas, the celebrations became a family affair in Maharashtra.

 The freedom fighter Lokmanya Tilak revived this festival in 1893 and transformed it from an annual domestic celebration to a large public event.
-At a time when the British government banned social and political assemblies in India, the celebration provoked patriotic sentiments and reunited people from all castes and communities against the colonial rule.
+At a time when the British government banned social and political assemblies in India, the celebration provoked patriotic sentiments and reunited people from all castes and communities against colonial rule.

 Ganesh Chaturthi Celebrations across India